Article Updated: February 24, 2025

 Q: What are the common causes of a rash?

 A: The causes of a rash can vary depending on the type of rash.
-Allergies is a common cause.
+Allergies are a common cause.
 So are infections and irritants (such as chemicals or certain medications).
 Autoimmune diseases and genetic factors can also contribute.
 It's important to consult a healthcare professional to determine the cause of your specific rash.

 Q: Are hives and a rash the same thing?